 Rainfall varies significantly across the island.
 Hobart is the second driest capital city in Australia (after Adelaide), while the west coast has an annual average rainfall of 2400 millimetres, which sustains the island’s cool temperate rainforests.

-No matter when you travel here, it’s important to prepare for sudden changes in the weather, and especially if you’re bushwalking.
-Pack warm, fast drying layers for maximum flexibility, particularly in the cooler months, and be sure to carry extra warm clothing and a waterproof jacket.
+No matter when you travel here, it’s important to prepare for sudden changes in the weather, especially if you’re bushwalking.
+Pack warm, fast-drying layers for maximum flexibility, particularly in the cooler months, and be sure to carry extra warm clothing and a waterproof jacket.

 How to get to Tasmania

 As Australia’s only island state, access to Tasmania is by air and sea only.
 Regular flights depart from Melbourne, Sydney and Brisbane and fly direct to Hobart and Launceston.
 Direct flights are also available from Melbourne to Wynyard (Burnie), Devonport, King and Flinders Island.

 Alternatively, many visitors travel to Tasmania from Melbourne by sea on the Spirit of Tasmania.
 Departing from Melbourne and arriving in Devonport, this has the added benefit of letting you bring your own car and make the most of Tasmania’s touring potential.